tiebingzhang/aws-b2bi-edi-usecases/docs/event-driven-mft-b2b/README.md

 # Build an event-driven Managed File Transfer(MFT) workflow

 ## Scenario
-- You run an EDI clearing house, and you have a customer that is a medical service provider.
+- You are a medical insurance company.
-- Your customer needs your help to submit their medical claims and benefit enrollment forms to the insurance companies.
+- Your customers upload their medical claims and benefit enrollment forms to your SFTP server every day
-- Your customer deposit those files on their SFTP server every day at 5pm, and archive them at 5am next day.
-- Your customer expects you to retrieve the files daily before they are archived.
 - The medical claims are in the format of X12 document 837, and benefit enrollment in the format of X12 document 834.
+- You need to to retrieve the files at the end of day and process them
+- The files need to be scanned for malware protection before they can be proessed

 ## Your Requirements to the solution
 - Use AWS cloud native services (benefits: high availability, scalable, auditable, secure, private)